pyhys/minimalmodbus/doc/develop.rst

 It is used to automatically generate HTML documentation from docstrings in the source code.
 See for example :ref:`internalminimalmodbus`.
-To see the source code of the Python file, click [source] on the right part of that side.
+To see the source code of the Python file, click [source] on the right part of that page.
 To see the source of the Sphinx page definition file, click 'Show Source' in the left column.

 To install, use::